 In this post I will share my Personal Knowledge Management System (PKMS).
-At the heart of becoming a Cultivated Manager is learning.
+At the heart of my content is learning.
 You’ll see that learning, communication and creativity run through pretty much every post and video.

 Watch the YouTube video here: Or listen to the Cultivated Podcast, or read on below.